2024-2025 Hubert H. Humphrey Fellowship Program

 - Medical exams are not required as part of the initial application process.
 It is not necessary to complete medical evaluation forms until a candidate is advanced to principal status.

 - Humphrey Fellows may bring dependents on J-2 visas to accompany them while in the United States if they meet all criteria described in this paragraph.
+Dependents may not accompany Fellows to English language training or arrive during the first month of the program.
+Fellows who wish to have an exception made to this rule must receive prior approval.
 All expenses for J-2 dependents must be covered by the Fellow.
 The Humphrey Fellowship stipend is sufficient only to support the Fellow.
-Candidates should be aware of the high cost of living in the United States if they are considering having dependents join them.
-Dependents may not accompany Fellows to English language training or arrive during the first month of the program.
-Fellows who wish to have an exception made to this rule must receive prior approval.
 IIE and ECA will conduct a technical review of evidence that they have adequate personal funds to cover living expenses, dependents’ health insurance, and childcare (if needed).
 Health insurance for dependents is required and may cost USD 200 per month per dependent.

-Additional information about the Humphrey Fellowship, host universities, and program alumni is available at www.humphreyfellowship.org.
+Get additional information about the Humphrey Fellowship, host universities, and program alumni.